What is this subject about?

 Subject combination advice:

 To progress to many degree courses related to Biology it is essential to study Chemistry at A Level.
-Maths and Physics go well with Biology, as do Psychology, Geography and Statistics.
+Maths and Physics go well with Biology, as do Psychology and Geography.

 Do I need to take Chemistry alongside Biology?